strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples.md

 Controllers could contain any business logic to be executed when the client requests a route.
 To illustrate the use of services, in this documentation the custom controller does not handle any responsibilities and delegate all the business logic to services.

-Let's say we would like to customize the back end of [FoodAdvisor](https://github.com/strapi/foodadvisor) to achieve the following scenario: submitting the [previously added review form](#rest-api-queries-from-the-front-end) will create a review in the Strapi back end and notify the restaurant owner by email.
+Let's say we would like to customize the back end of [FoodAdvisor](https://github.com/strapi/foodadvisor) to achieve the following scenario: when submitting the [previously added review form](#rest-api-queries-from-the-front-end) on the front-end website, Strapi will create a review in the back end and notify the restaurant owner by email.
 Translating this to Strapi back end customization means performing 3 actions:

 1. Creating a custom service to [create the review](#custom-service-creating-a-review).
 2. Creating a custom service to [send an email](#custom-service-sending-an-email-to-the-restaurant-owner).
-3. [Customizing the default controller](#custom-controller) provided by Strapi for the Review content-type to use the 2 new services instead of only rendering the reviews.
+3. [Customizing the default controller](#custom-controller) provided by Strapi for the Review content-type to use the 2 new services.

 ### Custom service: Creating a review

 By default, service files in Strapi includes basic boilerplate code that use the `createCoreService` factory function.

-Let's update the existing service file for the Review collection type of [FoodAdvisor](https://github.com/strapi/foodadvisor) by replacing its code to create a review.
+Let's update the existing `review.js` service file for the "Reviews" collection type of [FoodAdvisor](https://github.com/strapi/foodadvisor) by replacing its code to create a review.

 <SideBySideContainer>